 The Executive Council decides:

-(1) To request the technical commissions to develop the frameworks with appropriate benchmarks and baselines to enable the objective assessment of the capacities of Members to facilitate a better identification of capacity needs and aid planning of capacity development initiatives;
+(1) To request the technical commissions to work with the Capacity Development Panel, regional associations and other relevant bodies to build on existing WMO frameworks to develop [P. Endersby] appropriate benchmarks and baselines to enable the objective assessment of the capacities of Members to facilitate a better identification of capacity needs and aid planning of capacity development initiatives;

-(2) To request other bodies of the Organization to support efforts to assess Members’ capacities and needs, in order to track the implementation progress of Congress and Executive Council decisions and resolutions.
+(2) To request all [P. Endersby] bodies of the Organization to support efforts to assess Members’ capacities and needs, in order to assist them with resource mobilization for the resolutions implementation; tracking and evaluating the implementation progress of Congress and Executive Council decisions and resolutions; in order to make interventions where necessary[A.C.F.Aramuge] .

+(3) To request the Secretary-General to support Regional Centres through extra-budgetary resources, to enable them in addressing issues of capacity development at regional levels [A.C.F.Aramuge].

 _______________